 I'm not going to try to define "pizza parlor pizza" too narrowly, but I keep thinking of something Mike Gebert (Sky Ful of Bacon) wrote in a really great blog post:

 "I had my heart set on pizza, because I saw a box which said 'Since 1957,' and one of my rules is, always try a pizza that dates back to the 1950s.
 There is always a small possibility that in the intervening 35+ years, they have NOT screwed it up by trying to make it more like Domino's or something."

 And, so, I think that any place that has been opened since the '50s, still has the same family running it, and hasn't really changed much since then pretty much qualifies as serving "pizza parlor pizza" in my book.
 (Of course, I can think of some newer places with similar vibe.)

 Maria's Pizza, Milwaukee, is pictured.

 Italian Bakery Style

 You'll sometimes find pizza being made in longtime Italian bakeries.
-It happens enough that it's been recognized — elsewhere and on Slice — as a legit style, even though it blends elements of grandma and Sicilian pizzas.
+It happens enough that it's been recognized — elsewhere and in Serious Eats pizza articles — as a legit style, even though it blends elements of grandma and Sicilian pizzas.
 Italian Bakery Style pizza is square and cooked in large sheet pans and cut into rectangular pieces.
 Apart from that, it can vary from bakery to bakery.
 If you see it, grab a slice.
 You might be pleasantly surprised.